 Romeo and Juliet by William Shakespeare

 What list would be complete without a little Shakespeare and especially, his most famous story, Romeo and Juliet.
-Though anyone who has actually read it will tell you that the story doesn’t have a particularly happy ending (in fact, its particularly unhappy, if you ask me) the story is a classic romantic tale that showcases one of the most important questions humanity has ever faced, and that is: how far will one go for love?
+Though anyone who has actually read it will tell you that the story doesn’t have a particularly happy ending.
+Romeo and Juliet is classic tale of forbidden love that showcases one of the most important questions humanity has ever faced, and that is: how far will one go for love?
 Elizabeth Eliot said, “There is nothing worth living for, unless it is worth dying for.” which eloquently and succinctly describes Romeo and Juliet.

 Try reading these in order of most romantic to least romantic to start the month out with a really romantic read and finish it out on a little reader heartbreak.
 Or, read least to most romantic to end February with a happy ending.

-What do you think of my February 2020 Classic Romance Reading Challenge?
+What do you think of my February Classic Romance Reading Challenge?
 Have you read any of these stories before?
 Which of these five is your favorite and which is your least favorite?
-For me personally, I really enjoyed Pride and Prejudice and I look forward to rereading it this month, however I’d say Wuthering Heights makes number 5 on my list.
+For me personally, I really enjoyed Pride and Prejudice and I look forward to rereading it this month, however I’d say Romeo and Juliet is coming in at on my list.
 Let me know your thoughts in the comments below!